ArminKleinert/NeonLyra/core_functions.md

   Takes 0 to 3 input numbers.
   Arity | Output
   0     | Infinite sequence starting at 0 and counting up.
-  1     | Infinite sequence starting at from.
+  1     | Infinite sequence starting at 'from'.
   2     | Lazy sequence counting from 'from' to 'to'.
-  3     | Lazy sequence counting from 'from' to 'to'
+  3     | Lazy sequence counting from 'from' to 'to' while skipping ahead 'step' numbers each time.
-        | If stop is a function, it is repeatedly applied to the current value of from until (>= from to).
+        | If step is a function, it is repeatedly applied to the current value of from until (>= from to).
         | Otherwise, step is repeatedly added to from using +.
 ```
 ### Function: `zip`